What To Know Before Installing A Shiplap Ceiling: Design Ideas

-19 Shiplap Ceiling Ideas (Design Guide)
+Shiplap Ceiling Ideas

 Shiplap is a type of wooden board used for both exterior and interior siding and ceilings.
 Historically, shiplap was used on the exterior of barns, sheds, and ships to keep the elements out of the structure.
 The way shiplap fits together makes it perfect for this purpose, as the construction forms a waterproof seal on the structure.

-While no longer used in a functional sense, shiplap has come into style recently for its aesthetic qualities.
+As drywall and sheetrock became more common, shiplap was rarely used in home construction.
+Shiplap was almost forgotten for decades since drywall and sheetrock formed a better seal.
+While no longer used in a functional sense, shiplap has recently come into style for its aesthetic qualities.
 When used as a design element, shiplap can transform a living space.
-The exposed wood brings a warmth and coziness to the room, in the same fashion as a log cabin.
+The exposed wood brings warmth and coziness to the room, like a log cabin.
 The texture gives a finish that eliminates the need for art or other items that would tie the room together.

 Shiplap Ceiling Designs